Saba-Arif5/data-analysis-techniques/README.md

 # Data Analysis Techniques

 ## Project Overview
-This repository demonstrates core data analysis techniques commonly used in real-world analytics workflows.
+This notebook demonstrates core data analysis techniques commonly used in real-world analytics workflows.
 Each notebook focuses on a specific analytical concept, using practical datasets to illustrate data preparation, transformation, and analysis.

 The project is designed to showcase proficiency in handling structured data using Python and Pandas.